henrywoo/STLandMallocMemory/README.md

 [Here](https://github.com/gcc-mirror/gcc/blob/master/libstdc%2B%2B-v3/include/ext/pool_allocator.h#L243) is the logic: if `GLIBCXX_FORCE_NEW` is defined or object size is greater than 128 Bytes, just use new/delete(or malloc/free) sub-system; otherwise, try to get an object from the freelist in memory pool.
 If the object is from memory pool, after deallocation, it is released back to the pool.
 [Here]((https://github.com/gcc-mirror/gcc/blob/master/libstdc%2B%2B-v3/include/ext/pool_allocator.h#L279)) is the logic of `deallocation`.

 The following is my test results generated from code [stl_mem.cpp](src/stl_mem.cpp) and [malloc_mem.cpp](src/malloc_mem.cpp), where I track memory usage of in-scope and out-of-scope RSS(Resident Set Size) `after STL container is deallocated(or goes out of scope)` or `after memory is reclaimed by free in malloc/free subsystem`.
 RSS is often used by many monitoring tools in companies to track program's memory usage.
-Althought it contains memory by shared library, in my test case, it is neglectable(only 3MB), so it is a reliable metric for the test.
+Although it contains memory by shared library, in my test case, that part is neglectable(only 3MB), so it is a reliable metric for the test.

 ## Test Plan